Fred-org/FRED-docs/source/Download/Latest release.rst

+.. _latestRelease:

 Latest release
 ==============

     .. important::
-        Using the Software, You agree to be bound by its terms:ref:`Licence <licencePage>`.
+        Using the Software, You agree to be bound by its :ref:`Licence <licencePage>`.
         If You disagree with the terms of the Licence, You may not use the Software.

 Once downloaded, go to the :ref:`Installation <Installation>` page and follow the instructions.